1.1. Any notes, products or services purchased from this website cannot be exchanged or refunded.

 STRIPE refers to the company Stripe™, having offices in San Francisco, California, which offer an international merchant payment service for credit cards and debit cards.

-WEBSITE means any website or URI owned and operated by M.I.
+WEBSITE means any website or URI owned and/or operated by M.I.
 Publishing including all pages, sub-pages, files, code and scripts connected to projectmathsnotes.ie, including any elements of checkout pages hosted by Stripe and/or PayPal.